abbaskhancs/mda-housing/scope.md

    - ✅ Database integration for document metadata
    - ✅ RESTful API endpoints for document management

-Milestone 3.1: Each template renders with sample data and saves to MinIO.
+Milestone 3.1: Each template renders with sample data and saves to MinIO. ✅ COMPLETED

 ### Phase 4 – Frontend (2–3 days)